 As the members of the organization had little knowledge about websites but some experience using Wordpress, we decided to keep this CMS to secure they would be able to keep updating their site’s content long after we had overhauled it.
 Moreover, the theme they were using was not entirely responsive to different devices which is why we decided to look for a theme that had a responsive and customizable block system.

 To initiate this process, we conducted a general overview of the site to better understand the way in which it was organized.
-We found that the website had some navigational issues as many of their pages were redundant and not entirely clear to the user.
-For this reason, one of our priorities would be that of rethinking the Information Architecture of the site to help users navigate it more efficiently.
+We found that the website had navigational issues and many of their pages were redundant.
+For this reason, one of our priorities was to rethink the Information Architecture of the site to help users navigate it more efficiently.

 Initially, each of us made a sketch of what information needed to be prioritized in the homepage and in what order to ensure that the organization’s message was understood in the first few seconds a user interacted with the website.
 We then proceeded to put our ideas together.
 For each of the sections of the homepage, we established a purpose and a way to achieve it.
 The order is as follows:

 1. What we do › share a success story and add a call to action to donate

 2. Why Honduras › map to give context and data

 3. The issues we try to tackle › communicate the importance of education, health issues, and job opportunities